cnring18/cordova-build-increment/README.md

 ** Leading zeros no longer removed

-** The hook will not currently increment any build versions without the formats above (Non-digit build codes)
+** The hook will not currently increment any build versions without the formats above